branBeckett/data-science-projects/README.md

 [**Clean and Analyze Employee Exit Surveys**](https://github.com/branBeckett/data-science-portfolio/blob/master/employee-exit-surveys/employee-exit-surveys.ipynb)

-An analysis of exit surveys from employees of the Department of Education, Training, and Employment (DEYE) and the Technical and Further Education Body (TAFE) of Quensland, Australia.
+The cleaning and analysis of exit survey data from employees of the Department of Education, Training, and Employment (DETE), and the Technical and Further Education Body (TAFE) of Queensland, Australia.

-`Python` `Pandas` `NumPy`
+`Python` `Pandas` `NumPy` `Matplotlib`

 ---